VA Providence Healthcare System

 - In the past 7 days, have you had a cough, shortness of breath, or difficulty breathing that’s new or getting worse?

 - In the past 3 days have you had any of these symptoms?

 - Have you had contact with someone diagnosed with COVID-19 that you haven’t already reported to VA occupational/employee health?

 - In the past 14 days, have you traveled outside of New England?

 Veterans, volunteers and visitors will still be screened as they have been.

-- Staff are required to use face shields, or goggles that form a protective seal around the eyes, in addition to approved masks
+- In inpatient and outpatient clinical areas, staff are required to use face shields or goggles that form a protective seal around the eyes, in addition to approved masks

 If you have flu-like symptoms such as fever, cough and shortness of breath: